 Click button for “Campaign Finance Reports” to search for individual PDF reports of candidates or committees filed at certain times

-How to Access The Latest Individual Denver Candidate Reports Online:
+How to Access The Latest Individual Denver Candidate and committee Reports Online:

 Click button for “Campaign Finance Reports (PDF)” (after steps above completed)